-This task will provide for statewide public information and education to promote awareness of the impacts of impaired driving and will support national mobilizations such as "Drunk Driving.
-Over the Limit, Under Arrest" (DD-OLUA) targeting messages to young persons age 18 to 34.
+This task will provide for statewide public information and education to promote awareness of the impacts of impaired driving and will support national mobilizations such as "Drive Sober or Get pulled Over" (DSGPO) targeting messages to young persons age 18 to 34 and motorcycle operators.
 This task will also emphasize the .08 BAC law, Act 561 of 2001.
 The components of this task may include, but are not limited to, educational materials such as brochures, posters, public service announcements (PSAs), and/or corresponding promotional items to enhance other traffic safety projects.
 This task will provide funds for the services of a full-service advertising agency to create and develop traffic safety public information materials.
-This task will also provide assistance with PI&E efforts in specific community projects such as selective traffic enforcement projects (STEPs), support national mobilizations like "DD-OLUA", and state mobilizations.
+This task will also provide assistance with PI&E efforts in specific community projects such as selective traffic enforcement projects (STEPs), support national mobilizations like "DSGPO", and state mobilizations.
 This task may also provide for the placement of traffic safety messages relating to impaired driving public information campaigns in the media.
 The media placements may include television, radio, internet and print.
 Section 410 funds will be allocated for paid media.
-Section 402 and 410 funding could also provide for PSA creation and production, PI&E materials creation and production, meeting expenses including meals and/or promotional items.
+Section 402 and 410 funding could also provide for PSA creation and production, PI&E materials creation and production, and meeting expenses including meals and/or promotional items.